Parents can make their own formal agreements about the amount of financial support they provide for their children.

-Agreements can allow parents the freedom to make arrangements to suit their individual needs.
+Child support agreements can include periodic payments, payments to third parties, in-kind payments or lump sum payments.
+An agreement allows parents some freedom to make arrangements to suit their individual needs.
 However, the object should always be that the children receive a proper level of financial support from their parents, and agreements should not be used to unfairly take advantage of either party.

 Parties should be cautious about the duration of an agreement.
-The longer the agreement, the less likely it is to be able to anticipate changes in the circumstances of either parent or the child(ren) that may occur in the future.
-Agreements are often inflexible documents that cannot respond to changes in circumstances in the same way that a formula based assessment can.
+The longer the period of the agreement, the less likely it will be able to accommodate future changes in the circumstances of the parents or the children in the same way that a formula based assessment can.